siavoshb/fun-with-ca/README.md

 # fun-with-ca

+## Open Problems
+1. Composite, weighted, scaled entropy does not capture 'emergence'

+## Bugs
+1. Best score is not always kept across generations

 ## Ideas

 1. Reduce search space.
 Limit the space of the rule set; ex, ignore rotations/symetries of bit mask; ie all start/end points are the same.